 - Difficulty breathing

 - Chest pain

-These symptoms can be worse in severity if you suffer from a pre-existing health condition.
-If you feel any of these symptoms, then move indoors to breathe cleaner air and rest until the symptoms go away.
+These symptoms can worsen if you suffer from a pre-existing health condition.
+If you feel any of these symptoms, move indoors to breathe cleaner air and rest until the symptoms disappear.

 How can I reduce my exposure to particulate matter?